 Minnesota State Colleges and Universities - FDLTCC is a member college of Minnesota State Colleges and Universities.
 Minnesota State is the largest single provider of higher education in the state of Minnesota and the fifth largest system of colleges and universities in the United States.
-The system includes 30 technical and community colleges and seven state universities spanning 54 campuses across 47 Minnesota communities serving more than 396,000 students annually.
+The system includes 26 technical and community colleges and seven state universities spanning 54 campuses across 47 Minnesota communities serving more than 300,000 students annually.

-Higher Learning Commission (HLC) - HLC is an independent corporation that was founded in 1895 as one of six regional institutional accreditors in the United States.
-HLC accredits degree-granting post-secondary educational institutions in the North Central region, which includes Minnesota, 18 other states.
+Higher Learning Commission (HLC) - The Higher Learning Commission (HLC) is an independent corporation that was founded in 1895 as one of six regional accreditors in the United States.
+HLC accredits degree-granting post-secondary educational institutions in the United States.
+HLC is as an institutional accreditor, accrediting the institution as a whole.
 Since 1997 FDLTCC has been accredited by HLC.

 American Indian Higher Education Consortium (AIHEC) - AIHEC is a 501(c)(3) organization governed by a board of directors composed of the presidents of the accredited United States-based Tribal Colleges and Universities (TCUs).
-AIHEC serves as the collective spirit and unifying voice of our nation's 38 TCUs-a unique community of tribally and federally chartered institutions working to strengthen tribal nations and make a lasting difference in the lives of American Indians and Alaska Natives.
+AIHEC serves as the collective spirit and unifying voice of our nation's 37 TCUs-a unique community of tribally and federally chartered institutions working to strengthen tribal nations and make a lasting difference in the lives of American Indians and Alaska Natives.
 FDLTCC became a full voting member of the American Indian Higher Education Consortium in 1989.